wp-plugins/ajax-event-calendar/readme.txt

 * Category color selection (miniColors)

 == Changelog ==
+= 0.9.6 =
+* Fixed po files to include plural translation strings
+* Fixed date localization bug on calendar

+= 0.9.5 =
+* Added upcoming events widget
+* Added redirect to event administration page from front-end calendar page login link
+* Changed front-end calendar implementation from custom template to shortcode, to accomodate wider range of themes
+* Auto-generated Google Maps link, based on event address fields
+* A giant **Merci** to doc75word for submitting the French localization!

 = 0.9.1 =
-* A giant **Obrigado** to rgranzoti for creating the initial translation in Portuguese!
+* A giant **Obrigado** to rgranzoti for submitting the initial translation in Portuguese!
 * Added more localization
 * Fixed default option initialization
 * Further improved event detail page UI